Memories inspired by the pandemic

 If we only could buy savings stamps or war bonds and do our part in this war against the coronavirus.
 But we can do something to help, we are told.
 We can start by helping ourselves, by being calmer, taking walks, praying, reading something devotional, meditating.
 We can do our part by helping comfort each other, either from a safe distance or by phone.
 We can check on our friends, especially the ones who can't get out.
 Some of us can help provide entertainment, or pass along jokes, and we all can express thanks to our workers.

-We can look for ways to entertain ourselves: read books from the library, watch TV, play games, do crafts.
+We can look for ways to entertain ourselves: read books from the library, read the schedules and sign up to attend movies or programs, watch TV, play games, do crafts.
+We can attend the prayer services that are offered.
 For the most part, we are not truly isolated in our rooms.
 The flowers are blooming outside.
 Those who can should make a point to go out and enjoy them.
 As we wait for "our war to be over," we can plan for how to reschedule the things we wanted to do, only at a later time.

 This will come to an end; only the timing is uncertain.
 But nothing is certain in life, so we have to learn to live with it.